konnov/protocols-made-fun/_posts/2025-03-09-random-walks.md

 ## 5. More coverage plots

-Figure 3 shows the coverage evolution for the large instances of the benchmarks.
+Figure 7 shows the coverage evolution for the large instances of the benchmarks.
 With this, we can see how increasing the number of random walks helps to increase the coverage.
 It also demonstrates the growing volume of covered and missing states.

-I wanted to share these flame plots with you, because they look cool.
+I wanted to share these flame plots with you.
+I find them cool.

 <div class="figure-grid">
   <figure>